Hooked Fisherman

 Pros

-✓Extremely sharp straight shank ideal for threading live shiners and perch
+Very sharp straight shank, well suited to threading live shiners and perch

-✓Excellent for big trout, bass, walleye with live bait
+A common choice among anglers targeting big trout, bass, and walleye with live bait

 Cons